Occidental Mindoro: Spanish colonial era

+American occupation

 A new battalion "Mindoro", with two rifle companies, was formed under the command of Captain Ruperto Hernandez and Estanislao Cayton, both from Batangas.
 The revolutionary political reins were held by the elite, who also held the same reins under the Spaniards (and later under the Americans).
-The revolution, therefore, was for liberation against colonial rule but not a war for social change, which was to be defeated late in the US-Filipino war that followed.

 In 1910, the successor United States politico-military administration granted over 50 km2 of land to the Welch and Fargo Sugar Company in what is now San Jose, which built the first modern and biggest sugar mill in the Far East at Siete Central (now barangay Central).
-In the same year, the boldly developing community of sugar cane planters, mill workers, company professionals and businessmen enabled the creation of San Jose as an official Philippine town.
+In the same year, the boldly developing community of sugar cane planters, mill workers, company professionals and businessmen enabled the creation of San Jose as an official town.

+Philippine independence

 In 1950, the province of Mindoro was divided into Oriental Mindoro and Occidental Mindoro by virtue of Republic Act No. 505.

+Contemporary history

+In April 2023, the provincial government placed the entire province under a state of calamity due to recurring 20-hour daily power outages.